MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/management-packs.md

 Before you can use a management pack in Service Manager, you must import the management pack by using one of the following methods:

--   Use the Service Manager console, as described in this topic.
+-   Use the Service Manager console, as described in this article.

 -   Use the **Import-SCSMManagementPack** cmdlet from the Service Manager module for Windows PowerShell.
 For more information about this cmdlet, see [Import-SCSMManagementPack](/previous-versions/system-center/powershell/system-center-2012-r2/hh316284(v=sc.20)).